Facial Trauma Stories

 Much like other bones, facial bones must be stabilized when they are broken so they can heal properly.
 Unlike other bones, however, facial bones cannot be held in place with traditional casts.
 Instead, tiny screws, plates, and wires are more practical for setting facial bones while keeping the patient's appearance intact.
 When oral surgeons use these tools to hold your facial bones in place, they are invisible beneath the skin and produce minimal scarring while repairing your injuries.

-A dental injury can range anywhere from a cracked tooth to an avulsed (knocked-out) tooth.
+A dental trauma can range anywhere from a cracked tooth to an avulsed (knocked-out) tooth.
 In minor instances of a cracked or broken tooth, a dentist can often repair it.
 An oral surgeon will need to replace the tooth in more severe cases.
 A tooth broken completely down the socked would be an example.

 Visit an oral surgeon immediately if your tooth is knocked out.
 Sometimes they can reinsert your natural tooth and save it.
 The first 30 minutes after suffering an injury provide the best chance for tooth replacement.
 If you have the tooth, we encourage you to bring it in right away in either a container of saliva or whole milk.
 Do not wipe off the tooth or try to disinfect it.
 If your natural tooth cannot be saved, we can discuss replacement options, such as dental implants.